Back to Blog

 Why October and November Are So Busy

 Most Canadian drivers wait until October or November to switch tires.
 Temperatures drop below 7°C, and drivers suddenly realize they need winter tires.
 Shops get flooded with requests.
 A typical shop might normally install 10-15 sets per week.
 In October and November, they handle 30-40 sets.
 Staff works overtime.
 Wait times increase dramatically.
 Early bookings get priority.
 Late bookings get squeezed in or postponed.
+You can also compare approaches in Quebec's Winter Tire Mandate: What You Need to Know in 2026.

 Typical Wait Times by Month